 Animal experimentation: Animal procedures were approved by the CNIO-ISCIII Ethics Committee for Research and Animal Welfare (CEIyBA) and conducted in accordance to the recommendations of the Federation of European Laboratory Animal Science Associations (FELASA).

-- Kathleen Collins, Reviewing Editor, University of California, Berkeley, United States
+- Kathleen Collins, University of California, Berkeley, United States

 © 2018, Povedano et al.